 - “Busy bags” and what I like to call “the stranger effect” are golden!
 Learn more about both of these tactics for traveling with young kids. – Montessori en Casa

 - Bringing along easy to pack, play anywhere activities is a must.
 Two of our favorites are the preschool rhyming game called “Little Mouse, Little Mouse” and our free printable Road Trip Activity Pack. -Playdough to Plato

-- When you see a fun opportunity at a road stop… fight the urge to rush forward and instead say YES. – Let’s Lasso the Moon
+- When you see a fun opportunity at a road, STOP THE CAR… fight the urge to rush forward and instead say YES. – Let’s Lasso the Moon

 - Always bring a variety of activities for the kids!
 Busy bags are awesome.
 Before we head out on a road trip, I assemble a collection of five or six busy bags for Yaya.
-If she doesn’t whine for the hour, she earns a new busy bag.
-Read more great suggestions here. – Africa to America
+If she doesn’t whine for the hour, she earns a new busy bag. – Africa to America

 - Always have a shoe spot in the car (makes bathroom stops so much easier!)
 Read more road trip tips and tricks here. – Peace But Not Quiet